What Is My Personal Ijury Case Worth?

 Thus, the claim is reduced to just the harm the mistake caused.
 Callous?
 It seems so when you're the one injured, or when a doctor failed to diagnose your family member's cancer.
 But you can only hold the tortfeasor responsible for the harm they caused, and the defendant will have an attorney (often an insurance company attorney) doing everything they can to reduce their liability.

-Determining Cause
+Determining the Cause of Your Inury

 Attorneys will consider whether the defendant's act that caused the injury was actually a wrongful act.
 For example, a doctor might accidentally perforate your bowel during surgery, but in some cases, that's considered a normal risk of a particular surgery.
 People are only “liable,” – that is, responsible for damages – when their behavior is “negligent” or unreasonable.